A billiards-like dynamical system for attacking chess pieces: Open Questions

 \subsection{Properties of trajectories}

 In convex billiards, a classic unsolved question is whether every polygon has a periodic orbit, which has applications to the physics of point masses \cite{gutkin2}.
 It is known that every rational polygon and every acute triangle has a periodic orbit.
 For square regions, it is further known that a billiard trajectory is periodic if the slope of the particle's initial direction is rational, and ergodic otherwise.
-We ask similar questions about our dynamical system and share our initial findings.
+We ask similar questions about the dynamical system in this article.

 \begin{question} Given a polygonal board $\calB$ (or an arbitrary convex board $\calB$), what conditions on the slopes $m_1$ and $m_2$ will ensure that there is a periodic orbit in $\calB$? \end{question}